Jayya

-This village has two "headmen"(Muhammed Hayat and Muhammad Amin) who are representatives of Provincial Revenue Department in the village.
-Both headmen are residing on the eastern access road of the village.
+The village is represented by two headmen, (Muhammed Hayat and Muhammad Amin), who are representatives of the Provincial Revenue Department, and both reside on the eastern access road of the village.

-It has a rich source of renewable energy in terms of biogas and solar energy.
-Some of the projects on self-financing have been started by few of its residents.
+Jayya has a rich source of renewable energy in the form of biogas and solar energy.
+Some of the residents have initiated self-financed projects to harness these resources.